Social Icons

 Directed by Patrick Hughes

 The very sad thing about this movie is the writing.
-We have all seen this before, a top security agency in this case Interpol, must transport a key witness who happens to be one of the henchmen of a top government personnel to testify against that personnel.
+We’ve all seen this before: a top security agency—in this case, Interpol—must transport a key witness who happens to be one of the henchmen of a high-ranking government official.
+The witness is set to testify against this official.
+A security unit is assigned to protect the witness, but the official has eyes inside the agency and learns the transport route to take it down and kill the witness.

-The one thing this movie had going for it will be the comedic tone it imbibed to help carry us along with this cliché roulette.
-The difference with this movie and other ones alike will be the pairing of the lead actors.
+If you haven’t seen a movie like this before, I’d have to say you must be living under a rock.
+The one thing this movie had going for it is the comedic tone it uses to carry us through this cliché roulette.
+The difference between this movie and others like it is the pairing of the lead actors.

 Atomic Blonde (2017)